Key Takeaways

 If your AC smells like skunk spray, you won’t be mistaken.
 This means that gas is leaking into your ductwork.

-Immediately turn off your gas supply at the first sign of such a smell.
-As a second step, contact your utility, who will detect the source and repair the problem.
+- Immediately turn off your gas supply at the first sign of such a smell and evacuate your home.
+Then contact your utility company, which will detect the source and repair the problem.

 Another reason for such a smell can be dirty filters.
-For example, if you live in a hot and humid climate and turn your AC on after a long period of time, moisture can accumulate in your filters.
-A rule of thumb is to clean your air filters every two weeks and replace them in three-four months.
+For example, if you live in a hot and humid climate moisture can accumulate in your filters and cause mold growth.

 - Turn Off the Power: Before working on your air conditioner, turn off the main power supply to the unit.